bberildundar/2021-2022-WebMarkup-Assessment/README.md

 # 2021-2022-WebMarkup-Assessment-Retake
-This is my Inholland - Web Markup course assessment.
+This is my Web Markup course assessment.
+Includes HTML and CSS files.
+(No images or movies)